Corey-Bryant/Projects_preview/README.md

 ## Brief About Me
 Statistician at the University of Michigan.
+Main project while at UM, evaluate the effects of Medicare/Medicaid expansion within the State of Michigan on enrollees.
+Results go to state legislatures, and to the Center for Medicare and Medicaid Services to influence policy at the state and federal level.

 __Other place to scope me out__: <br>
 Python for Data Science: www.pythonfordatascience.org (founder/sole developer) <br>